KenjiEndo15/breakingbAD/docs/getting-started/installation.rst

 Python & Ansible
 ~~~~~~~~~~~~~~~~

+Python is used in version 3.10.6.

 .. code-block::

     # The python directory will store virtual environment data
     cd python

     # Creating a virtual environment
+    # sudo apt install python3.10-venv -y (if needed)
     python3 -m venv venv .

     # Activating it